K1rk3y/Interface-for-evaluation-of-LLMs-in-health-care-communication/README.md

 5. Run conda env create -f environment.yml
 6. Run conda activate cits3200
 7. Make sure to select the interpreter in VScode as "3.12.4 'cits3200': conda"
+8. Create a new terminal in VScode and run npm install -g npm@10.8.2